cloudflare/cloudflare-docs/content/support/contacting-cloudflare-support.md

 ![](/images/support/Screen_Shot_2022-09-28_at_11.41.37.png)

 4\.
 To authenticate using a single-use token, click **Get a single-use token**.
-A pop-up window will appear with the token code.
+A pop-up window will appear with your Unique Customer Id and One Time Passcode.
 The code automatically refreshes every 30 seconds.

 ![](/images/support/Emergency_Phone_Support.png)

 5\.
 To authenticate using an authenticator app, click **Configure authenticator app** and follow the [configuration instructions](/fundamentals/setup/account/account-security/2fa/#configure-totp-mobile-application-authentication-for-two-factor-cloudflare-login) on the following screen.
 After configuration, the token code will appear in your mobile authentication application.

 6\.
-Wait until the Cloudflare Support agent asks for the code before sharing the verification token.
+When calling the emergency phone line, you can authenticate automatically by entering your ID and Code when requested.

 ___